 The Travelodge is also a good budget-friendly hotel option right in Darwin city.
 Check out their prices and availability if you are thinking about booking!

 This is a very unique activity in Darwin!
 Riding on an airboat will get you going at top speeds as you cruise through the mangroves, spot crocodiles, and get splashed with mud!

 These airboat tours are fairly new to Darwin but come highly rated.
 They depart from Stokes Hill Warf which makes it easy to get to right from the city center.

-The Noonemah Rodeo is on nearly every weekend during the Darwin dry season from September to May.
+The Noonamah Rodeo is on nearly every weekend during the Darwin dry season from May to August.
 Expect live music, barrel racing, bull racing, freestyle motocross, lots of drinks, and lots of fun!
 It is a place to go if you want to meet locals.

-To get to the rodeo it is about a 35-minute drive from Darwin city.
+To get to the rodeo it is about a 35-minute drive from Darwin city on the way out towards Litchfield National Park.
 There are free shuttle buses available as well as camping options if you’d rather pitch a tent and spend the night.

 There is no better way to take in the beautiful scenery of Darwin than from the air!
 From up in the sky you can see the unique bays, mangroves, city center, and incredible wilderness that surround this little city.

 You can choose from either a fixed-wing scenic flight or opt for a helicopter ride!
 Either way, the views are guaranteed to be spectacular!
 There are lots of flight options available with the best ones flying over Litchfield National Park or Kakadu National Park.

 This particular scenic flight leaves from Darwin airport and takes visitors all the way to Kakadu National Park to take in the scenery from the sky.
 It’s one of the best in Darwin.